Skip to content

 Sites: Semarang, Banjarmasin (South Kalimantan), Bandung & the Flores Archipelago, Indonesia

 Against ecologically modernist visions of floating cities as climate adaptation, this work critiques technopolitical dreams of building with/on water in submerging coastal landscapes.
-Exploring buoyancy as both metaphor and method, it examines the urban-amphibious entanglements of archipelagic Southeast Asia.
-By tracing exclusionary municipal placemaking and the tensions between floating futures and amphibious pasts, it reveals how policymakers remain bound by terra-centric planning biases.
+Exploring “buoyancy” as both metaphor and method, it examines the urban-amphibious entanglements of archipelagic Southeast Asia.
+By tracing exclusionary municipal placemaking and the tensions between floating futures and amphibious pasts, we reveal how policymakers struggle to address their own terracentric planning biases.

 Keywords: Floating cities; global infrastructure; coastal climate adaptation; speculative futures; amphibious architecture and design; urban experimentation; Indonesia